ish591/Traffic-Density-Estimation/analysis/README.md

 - methodx_utility_parameter.jpg: Plot for utility vs parameter for method number x.
 - methodx_utility_runtime.jpg: Plot for utility vs runtime for method number x.
 - plotted_files.txt : This contains the list of the output files of the form method_0.txt and method_x_function_y.txt.
 These are the final output files which are used for plotting and analysis.

+The various output files present in model_result are :

+- All the types of output files enlisted above run on various parameters for all the methods
+- method_x_CPU_usage.txt : Here, x can be 3 or 4.
+This contains the values of CPU usage for various values of threads run on methods 3 and 4.
+- method_x_memory.txt : Here, x can be 3 or 4.
+This contains the values of memory usage for various values of threads run on methods 3 and 4.
+- method_x_CPU_usage.jpg : Here, x can be 3 or 4.
+This contains the plots of CPU usage vs number of threads run on methods 3 and 4
+- method_x_memory.jpg : Here, x can be 3 or 4.
+This contains the plots of memory usage for number of threads run on methods 3 and 4
+- memory_cpu.py : This python file is used for plotting the above mentioned graphs.